pierre-cm/galbe/docs/handler.md

 ## Handler declaration

-The handler should be declared as last argument of the [Route Definition](routes.md#route-defintion) method.
+The handler should be declared as last argument of the [Route Definition](routes.md#route-definition) method.

 ```js
 galbe.get('foo', schema, [hook1, hook2], ctx => {})
 ```

-Handler are called after the last hook call, or right after the request parsing if no hook is declared.
+Handlers are called after the last hook call, or right after the request parsing if no hook is declared.
 To get a better understanding of the request lifecycle, you can refer to the [Lifecycle](https://galbe.dev/documentation/lifecycle) section.

 ## Handler definition